Maximum Risk Minimization with Random Forests: Introduction

 which we refer to as maximum risk minimization (MaxRM).
 This optimization problem has a close connection to DRO.
 Specifically, group DRO \citep{Sagawa2020, Oren2019, Hu2018} studies DRO in the setting with $K$ training environments described above.
 If $\mathcal{P}$ equals the set of all convex combinations of environment-specific training distributions $P_e$, $e \in \mathcal{E}_{\text{tr}}$, the set of solutions to~\eqref{eq:dro} can also be written as the solutions of the optimization problem~\eqref{eq:prob_gdro}.
 If the loss is convex in the model parameters,~\eqref{eq:prob_gdro} can be solved using convex optimization methods \citep{Shapiro2002}.
 When the loss is non-convex, existing approaches rely on stochastic approximation methods \citep{Sagawa2020, Zhang2024SA}, which provide global convergence guarantees in the convex case.
 Moreover, most applications of group DRO focus on classification rather than regression, and existing implementations rely on neural networks, making the methods sensitive to model architecture and hyperparameter selection \citep[][Section~5.4]{Liu2021}.

 While existing work on MaxRM, as described, focuses on model classes such as linear regression or neural networks, we propose novel methods that apply MaxRM to random forests \citep{Breiman2001}---a model class that is known to work well in a wide range of applications, in particular those with large noise.
-The risk can be specified as either the mean squared error (MSE), the negative reward (which is related to the negative explained variance as in the maximin framework), or the regret\footnote{The regret is introduced by \citet{Agarwal22} within the DRO framework and further studied by \citet{Mo2024}; it is also considered in causal inference \citep[e.g.,][]{Zhang2024}.}.
+The risk can be specified as either the mean squared error (MSE), the negative reward as in \citet{Wang2025}, or the regret\footnote{The regret is introduced by \citet{Agarwal22} within the DRO framework and further studied by \citet{Mo2024}; it is also considered in causal inference \citep[e.g.,][]{Zhang2024}.}.

 Current results about theoretical properties of these estimators do not include the regret.
 We thus extend existing proofs and show that, for all of the above choices, we obtain worst-case optimality guarantees if the test distribution comes from the convex hull of the training distributions (Theorem~\ref{thm:gdro_equivalence}).